Darshpreet2000/LibreHealth-Essential-Care-For-Every-Baby/docs/user_guide.md

 2. On Call Doctors Program [**Link**](https://gitlab.com/librehealth/incubating-projects/mhbs/lh-mhbs-eceb/-/blob/master/metadata_on_call_doctor_program.json)

-### Adding Link for server
+### Enter Link for server in Login Screen

-Add the link for server in this app screen, the app will use this DHIS2 server for all other functionalities.
+Add the link for server in the app login screen, the app will use this DHIS2 server for all other functionalities.

+### Enter Organization Unit in Login Screen

+Add the Organization unit ID in login Screen

 ### Creating On Call Doctors in DHIS2 program event